Forum Lake is a short, easy hike to a beautiful, pristine gem in British Columbia, Canada.

-The approach to Forum Lake via the Akamina Pass trailhead also leads to Wall Lake.
-The gradual and consistent grade continues on excellent, wide trail for 1.5 KM (0.94 miles) to the sign and kiosk at Akamina Pass on the Alberta - British Columbia border.
+The approach to Forum Lake via the Akamina Pass trail-head also leads to Wall Lake.
+The gradual and consistent grade continues on excellent, wide trail for 1.5 KM (1.0 miles) to the sign and kiosk at Akamina Pass on the Alberta - British Columbia border.

 Further uphill there is another junction, this one unsigned, to another waterfall off to the right, which is again worthy of the brief hike.
 The view back from this fall provides an excellent view of Forum Creek cascading beneath the longer view to the mountain landscape beyond.

 Forum Lake trail narrows and continues steeply upward on varied surface.
 As the trail begins to level, there is a curve which leads to a platform bridge over Forum Creek where crystal-clear cold water melds with wildflowers, lush evergreen and deciduous trees, copious shrubbery, driftwood and colored rock.